tommy-pea/tommy-pea.me/Engineering/Education/McGill/mcgill.md

 ---

-In Semester Two, 2019, I went on an exchange with 360 Exchange to McGill University.
+In Semester Two, 2019, I went on an exchange to McGill University.